Zilliqa/zilliqa-developer/docs/exchanges/rosetta/introduction/rosetta-setting-up-seed-node.md

 Please note compiling Zilliqa and Scilla may take some time.

 ### Step 3: Create `config.yaml` for `Zilliqa-rosetta`.
-We have also provided a sample of [testnet](https://github.com/Zilliqa/zilliqa-rosetta/blob/master/testnet.config.local.yaml) and [mainnet](https://github.com/Zilliqa/zilliqa-rosetta/blob/master/mainnet.config.local.yaml) configuration.
+We have also provided a sample of [testnet](https://github.com/Zilliqa/zilliqa-rosetta/blob/master/testnet.config.local.yaml) and [mainnet](https://github.com/Zilliqa/zilliqa-rosetta/blob/master/mainnet.config.local.yaml) configuration

 ### Step 4: Generation of keypair for whitelisting (only for public key whitelisting method)

 If you are using public key whtielisting method and wish to generate a keypair, you can do the following

 ```bash
 mkdir secrets